NMRLipids/Databank/README.md

 pip install nmrlipids_databank
 ```

-Note that the data is stored as a separated repository and should be loaded after clonning.
+Note that the data is stored as a separated repository and should be loaded after cloning.
 Default data storage is [BilayerData](https://github.com/NMRLipids/BilayerData).
 You **MUST** specify `NMLDB_DATA_PATH` before start working.
 The easiest way to start is to use `nml_initialize_data` script provided with the package: